Skip to content

 A flexible cloth measuring tape is best for getting the correct measurement.

 We are always happy to advise with sizing.
-If you need some help, send us an email with your chest measurement and the binder/s you are considering.
+If you need some help, email us with your chest measurement and the binder/s you are considering.

 We understand how important getting the right fit is, so we do accept returns for binders.
 Check out our Returns Policy.